Yuzu: The Japanese Citrus Fruit Taking Over the World

 What is yuzu?

-Yuzu (Citrus junos Sieb. ex Tanaka) is a citrus that is believed to have originated from the Hubei Province, along the Yangtze River.
-It is thought to be a natural hybrid of the Ichang papeda (Citrus cavaleriei), a small wild species of lemon, and a sour mandarin.
+Yuzu (Citrus junos Sieb. ex Tanaka) is a citrus that is believed to have originated from the Hubei Province, along the Yangtze River in China.
+It is believed to be a natural hybrid of the Ichang papeda (Citrus cavaleriei), a small wild species of lemon, and the mandarin (Citrus reticulata).
 This fruit was introduced to Japan over 1,000 years ago during the Tang dynasty.

 Yuzu is an essential ingredient in Japanese cuisine, particularly in the Kōchi Prefecture, where it is widely cultivated.
 The fruit’s unique aroma and tart flavour make it a versatile ingredient that is used in everything from marinades and dressings to desserts and beverages.
 Yuzu is also used in traditional Japanese medicine for its health benefits, which include reducing inflammation and relieving symptoms of colds and flu.